x

 The DaSCH, Swiss National Data and Service Center for the Humanities is a national research infrastructure that guarantees long-term access to research data in the humanities according to FAIR principles.
 DaSCH is hosted by the University of Basel as an association on behalf of the SNSF.
 It is available to all researchers in Switzerland to keep qualitative humanities research data available online in the long term, even after the end of projects.

-Director: PD Dr. Rita Gautschy
+Director: Prof. Dr. Rita Gautschy

 Contact: info@dasch.swiss